 In schooling the focus needs to be main ideas, and methods need to be well adapted to to how memory and solid learning work in unison.
 Many sorts of learning citations and curriculums form attitudes and social skills.
 You can profit from mind-mapping, at least a little bit.
 [More]

-Buddhist Teachings Help Everyday Living a Lot
+Sound Teachings Help Everyday Living a Lot

-But going to the most ancient sources is not much, where for example Peter says,
+Going to the most ancient sources is not much, where for example Peter says,

 The end of all things is near.
 Therefore be clear minded.
 If anyone speaks, he should do it as one speaking the very words of God.
 Do not be surprised at the painful trial you are suffering.
 You are blessed. . . .
 It is time for judgement to begin with the family.
 Continue to do good.
 [1 Peter 4:7, 14, 15, 17, 19, passim]